 - Enable innovative research through directly providing, or easing access to, relevant Core services, and providing the means to validate new discoveries; and

 - Increase methodologic and disease-specific literacy thus promoting interdisciplinary collaborations through an active enrichment program.

-The Rheumatic Diseases Research Core center (RDRCC) funded by P30-AR053503 since 2006 led to remarkable growth and productivity in rheumatic disease research at Johns Hopkins by coupling these extraordinarily rich sources of clinical information and biological material to the investigative enterprise.
-We further leverage philanthropic funds to greatly increase the number of pilot projects we could fund that could use these P30 Core resources.
-The P30 and these pilot funds were particularly helpful to junior investigators, and enabled them to submit successful independent grant proposals using the preliminary data that they generated.
-The P30 was also essential in providing investigators at distant sites access to the very valuable patient samples collected in the Centers of Excellence.
-Lastly, the sample collection, core expertise and assays that the P30 made available allowed us to recruit additional outstanding investigators to ask questions about rheumatic diseases that they previously neither had the access, expertise nor resources to pursue.
+RDRCC has undergone remarkable growth and greatly enhanced productivity in rheumatic disease research at Johns Hopkins by coupling the extraordinarily rich sources of clinical information and biological material from the Centers of Excellence to the investigative enterprise.
+We further leverage philanthropic funds to greatly increase the number of pilot projects that use these RDRCC Core resources.
+The RDRCC and pilot funds have been particularly helpful to junior investigators, enabling them to submit successful independent grant proposals using the preliminary data that they generated.
+The RDRCC also provides investigators at distant sites access to the valuable patient samples collected in the Centers of Excellence and to the novel bioassays available through our laboratories.
+Lastly, the sample collection, core expertise and assays that the P30 made available allowed us to recruit additional outstanding investigators to ask questions about rheumatic diseases for which they previously lacked access, expertise, or resources to pursue.